hillalex/RepData_PeerAssessment1/PA1_template.md

 After imputing missing values, the mean number of steps taken in a day is 10766 and the median number of steps taken in a day is 10766.
 Notice that the mean remains the same as in the original dataset with missing values, and the median has been pulled towards the mean.

-To see this more clearly, we can view the two datasets side by side and note that the distribution of frequencies is unchanged, with more weight simply added to the mean.
+To see this more clearly, we can view the two datasets side by side and note that the distribution of frequencies has had more weight added to the mean.

 ```r